BadACTIVE/String-Analogy/README.md

 }

 How to use:
 	int percentage = match("John", "J0hnny", 100);
 	System.out.println("The match percentage for 'John' in 'J0hnny' is " + percentage);
-The output is 75.
+	//The output is 75.
 ```

 # String correction